mauriciocramos/HAR-ADL/README.md

 -   [run\_analysis.R](https://github.com/mauriciocramos/HAR-analysis/blob/master/run_analysis.R) - R script to perform the data download, tidying and analysis required by the project.

 -   [tidyDataSet.txt](https://github.com/mauriciocramos/HAR-analysis/blob/master/tidyDataSet.txt) - Tidy data set output from [run\_analysis.R](https://github.com/mauriciocramos/HAR-analysis/blob/master/run_analysis.R), containing the the average of each mean and standard deviation variable for each activity and each subject.
-Specific details about the data are found in its dictionary [CodeBook.md](https://github.com/mauriciocramos/HAR-analysis/blob/master/CodeBook.md).
+Specific details about the data are found in its [CodeBook.md](https://github.com/mauriciocramos/HAR-analysis/blob/master/CodeBook.md).

 General information about the environment used
 ----------------------------------------------